MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-education.md

    :::image type="content" source="media/new-teams-update-options.png" alt-text="user the new teams options ":::

 5. Select New Teams as default and apply this policy to users in your organization.
-6. Once the policy is set, users select when it will update.
+6. Once the policy is set, users decide when it will update.
 Select **Switch now** to update immediately, or **Switch when I'm not using Teams** to automatically install the update after they finish with their current session.

    :::image type="content" source="media/new-teams-edu-switch-now.png" alt-text="switch now or later":::